Employer of Record (EOR) Guide - Benefits & Risks

 What is an employer of record (EOR)?

-An Employer of Record (or an EOR) is a third-party entity that takes over your legal, payroll and HR responsibilities as an employer in various geographies.
-Simply put, they act on your behalf and function as an employer for your workers in new locations where you do not have a company presence.
+So, what is EOR?
+An Employer of Record (or EOR) is a third-party entity that takes over your legal, payroll and HR responsibilities as an employer in various geographies.
+The EOR meaning, simply put, is that they act on your behalf and function as an employer for your workers in new locations where you do not have a company presence.

 EORs represent you only when it comes to the operational and legal side of things.
 Officially, you are still the employer.
 You will still be responsible for managing remote employees, guiding them on project-related matters and ensuring that they feel engaged and culturally included within your larger team.